liamwalsh1980/Milestone-Project-3/README.md

 ### Languages
 * <a href="https://en.wikipedia.org/wiki/HTML" target="_blank">HTML5</a> - The HyperText Markup Language used to provide content to the website.
 * <a href="https://en.wikipedia.org/wiki/CSS" target="_blank">CSS3</a> - Cascading Style Sheet used to provide custom styling througout the website to make it look unique.
 Thois would include changes to fonts, colors, images, positioning and unique features like the search facility on the films page for example and media queries for the back responsive website on all screen sizes.
-* <a href="https://en.wikipedia.org/wiki/JavaScript" target="_blank">JavaScript</a> - used to add Materialize Initialization jQuery functions and form validation jQuery to support the 'Genre Name' selection on the 'add film' template.
+* <a href="https://en.wikipedia.org/wiki/JavaScript" target="_blank">JavaScript</a> - Used to add Materialize Initialization jQuery functions and form validation jQuery to support the 'Genre Name' selection on the 'add film' template.
 * <a href="https://en.wikipedia.org/wiki/Python_(programming_language)" target="_blank">Python3</a> - To create all functions that allow the website to work and interactive between the application and mongoDB as well as importing several key dependencies i.e. os, flask, flash, render_template, redirect, request, session, url_for, PyMongo, ObjectId(bson.objectid),generate_password_hash, check_password_hash (werkzeug.security) and env.
+* <a href="https://en.wikipedia.org/wiki/Flask_(web_framework)" target="_blank">Flask</a> - Flask is a micro web framework written in Python.
+* <a href="https://en.wikipedia.org/wiki/Jinja_(template_engine)" target="_blank">Jinja Templating Language</a> - Assists with if statements, for loops and conditional logic.

 ### Frameworks and Libraries
 * <a href="https://en.wikipedia.org/wiki/JQuery" target="_blank">JQuery</a> - used as a JavaScript library to assist with Javascript to reduce coding and maximise interaction by manipulating the <a href="https://en.wikipedia.org/wiki/Document_Object_Model" target="_blank">DOM</a> (Document Object Model).